MicroMeal/MicroMeal-Frontend/README.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-green.svg)

 This is the frontend for MicroMeal written in ReactJS.
 MicroMeal is an app that helps people put together meal plans suitable for their dietary requirements.
+The backend can be found at [MicroMealServer](https://github.com/MicroMeal/MacroMealServer).

 ## Table of Contents
 - [Installation](#installation)